Support for victims of sexual crime

 Yellow Door (Solent)

 As mentioned above, Yellow Door provide a Young People’s Independent Sexual Violence Advisor (ISVA) (11 – 18) for Western Hampshire and Winchester.
 The ISVA will provide, information, advocacy and practical/emotional support as detailed above to Western Hampshire and Winchester Young People (male and female) aged 11 – 18 following any experience of rape, sexual assault or sexual exploitation.

 Yellow Door also provide Sexual Abuse Therapeutic Services for Southampton and Western Hampshire.
 They provide emotional and therapeutic support to children, young people, adults and families affected by the psychological impact of rape and sexual abuse.

 Stop Domestic Abuse in Portsmouth, Gosport and Havant, this organisation provides Child Sexual Exploitation (CSE) Support.
 They work with young people who are experiencing/have experienced/are affected by Child Sexual Exploitation.

-CIS’ters provide a counselling service for women who were victims/survivors of historical sexual abuse by a member of their family/extended family.
+CIS’ters provide a peer-led service for females age 18+ who, as female children, were sexually abused within a family environment.
 They provide an Emotional Resilience Processes programme.